p-kiser/hslu-summaries/Varia/Guides/code-obfuscation-guidelines.md

 # Language choice

-Use one of the big boy languages like C, Perl or assembly.
+Use one of the big boy languages like C , Perl or Assembly.
 They'll basically obfuscate themselves.
 All examples are in written in C.

 # Syntax